pantheon-systems/documentation/source/content/shibboleth-sso.md

 If you are using the [simpleSAMLphp Authentication](https://www.drupal.org/project/simplesamlphp_auth) module, follow the instructions listed in the [README](https://git.drupalcode.org/project/simplesamlphp_auth).
 These instructions cover both Composer and non-Composer implementations for Drupal sites.

-### Composer
+### Composer settings.php File

-Configuration of the `setting.php` is not needed if you are using Composer.
+Configuration of the `setting.php` file is not needed if you are using Composer.

-### Non-Composer
+### Non-Composer settings.php File

-Non-Composer implementations must add the following lines to `settings.php` to allow the Drupal module to locate SimpleSAMLphp:
+Non-Composer implementations must add the following lines to the `settings.php` file to allow the Drupal module to locate SimpleSAMLphp:

 **Drupal 7 Example**